dominicroye/summer_holidays_eu/README.md

 📝 Sources
 We rely on official government calendars, educational ministry announcements, and verified public data.
 If you spot an error or have a better source, let me know!

+CC BY-NC 4.0
+Creative Commons Attribution-NonCommercial 4.0 International This license requires that reusers give credit to the creator.
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, for noncommercial purposes only.